Chart Color Schemes

 Grange has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Grange's population is approximately 4,926 as of November 2025.
-This figure reflects an increase of 299 people since the 2021 Census, which reported a population of 4,627.
-The change is inferred from ABS estimated resident population data for June 2024 and two validated new addresses since the Census date.
-Grange's population density is around 2,752 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area has experienced a 6.5% growth rate since the census, which is within 2.4 percentage points of the national average (8.9%).
-Population growth was primarily driven by overseas migration contributing approximately 65.9% of overall population gains during recent periods.
+Grange's population, as of Feb 2026, is approximately 4928 people.
+This figure represents an increase of 301 individuals, a 6.5% rise from the 2021 Census count of 4627 residents.
+The change was inferred from ABS' estimated resident population of 4926 in June 2024 and three validated new addresses since the Census date.
+This results in a population density ratio of 2753 persons per square kilometer, placing Grange in the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration contributed approximately 65.9% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends indicate lower quartile growth of national statistical areas, with Grange expected to increase by 152 persons to reach 5,078 by 2041, reflecting a total increase of 3.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Future population trends anticipate lower quartile growth, with Grange expected to grow by 152 persons to reach approximately 5080 residents by 2041, reflecting a total gain of 3.0% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population